MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 <a name="Overview"></a>
 ## Overview ##

 Microsoft Azure Storage is a set of services that allows you to store large volumes of data in a cost-effective manner and in a way that makes the data readily and reliably available to services and applications that consume it.
 Data committed to Azure Storage can be stored in blobs, tables, queues, or files.
-[Azure blobs](http://azure.microsoft.com/en-us/services/storage/blobs/) are ideal for storing images, videos, and other other unstructured data, and are frequently used for input to and output from other Azure services such as [Azure Machine Learning](http://azure.microsoft.com/en-us/services/machine-learning/) and [Azure Stream Analytics](http://azure.microsoft.com/en-us/services/stream-analytics/).
+[Azure blobs](http://azure.microsoft.com/en-us/services/storage/blobs/) are ideal for storing images, videos, and other other unstructured data, and are frequently used to provide input to and capture output from other Azure services such as [Azure Machine Learning](http://azure.microsoft.com/en-us/services/machine-learning/) and [Azure Stream Analytics](http://azure.microsoft.com/en-us/services/stream-analytics/).
 [Azure tables](http://azure.microsoft.com/en-us/services/storage/tables/) provide NoSQL storage for semi-structured data.
-[Azure queues](http://azure.microsoft.com/en-us/services/storage/queues/) support queued message transfers between applications (or parts of applications) and can be used to make applications more scalable and robust by eliminating hard dependencies.
+[Azure queues](http://azure.microsoft.com/en-us/services/storage/queues/) support queued message transfers between applications (or parts of applications) and can be used to make applications more scalable and robust by eliminating hard dependencies between tham.
 Finally, [Azure Files](http://azure.microsoft.com/en-us/services/storage/files), which are currently in preview, use the Server Message Block (SMB) 2.1 protocol to share files in the cloud.

 Data stored in Microsoft Azure Storage can be accessed over HTTP or HTTPS using straightforward and secure REST APIs, or it can be accessed using rich client libraries available for many popular languages and platforms, including .NET, Java, Android, Node.js, PHP, Ruby, and Python.